-Tarleton Art/Digital Media Studies, in collaboration with the Tarleton Student Film Club, presents a juried (competitive) moving media festival, screening as a special public cinematic event in late October, 2018.
+Tarleton Art/Digital Media Studies, in collaboration with the Tarleton Student Film Club, presents a juried (competitive) moving media festival, screening as a special public cinematic event on October 31, 2018.

 Note: a short selection of the strongest work entered into Ocular Obstinance by the original deadline (May 11) will be featured in a short opening reel for the headlining film event on Friday, September 7 at 7:00pm, sponsored by the 2018 Langdon Review of the Arts in Texas.